 Finn:She hugged me then left.
 Jake: How did it feel?
 Finn:Ithurt.

-The entire episode is just depressing as hell.
+The episode is just depressing.
 It presents a rather complicated morality issue: Flame Princess believes her only purpose is to burn and expand her kingdom, so she thinks she's justified in burning innocent people to death.
-This presents a problem to Finn and Jake of course, who are heroes, but they can't extinguish the flames without hurting her, which is a problem since Finn likes her.
+This presents a problem to Finn and Jake, who are heroes, but they can't extinguish the flames without hurting her, which is a problem since Finn likes her.
 This entire issue is what makes him finally break down and cry.
 There are a couple of sad lines like "Why can't I just like a girl?" and out of nowhere, NEPTR says "Even if everyone burns, you'll still have me, creator," which is heartwarming sure, but it makes the possibility of everyone in the kingdom burning to death that much real.
 And finally, the resolution to the episode (yes, even the resolution is depressing): Flame Princess thinks Finn is a water elemental since she thinks he constantly cries (which is understandable since, coupled with "Incendium", Finn hasn't been having the best time in his life).
 Using this reasoning, she believes they can't be together.
 All of this quells Flame Princess's emotions and makes the fires burning the kingdom go away.

 The two last words spoken in this episode.
 "It hurt."